Corbm220/GML-Platformer/README.md

 The assets and video tutorials were created by [Shaun Spalding](https://www.youtube.com/c/ShaunSpalding).
 Check out Shaun's amazing collections of videos.

-Megan to Mr Winneka:
+Features:
+ * Watched videos 1 and 2 completed, plus a video on movement between rooms
+ * Movement/gravity/speeds
+ * Collisions
+ * Changed room setups
+ * Animated idle cycle, walk cycle, and jump cycle
+ * Backgrounds for rooms; with color, grain, and moving clouds
+ * Tileset
+ * 3 rooms
-This is me editing the ReadMe file to say what mechanics and features I used.
-I watched videos 1 and 2, plus a video on movement between rooms.
-I did everything in the videos, plus added 2 extra rooms and features to send the player back to the first room in they fall out of the frame.
+ * Warp objects for movement between rooms
+ * Warp objects to send the player back to the first room if they fall out of the frame